anshulvyas2003/aws-flask-portfolio/README.md

 # AWS Flask Portfolio

-A Python Flask web application deployed on AWS EC2 with Nginx reverse proxy.
+A Python Flask web application that deployed on AWS EC2 with Nginx reverse proxy.
 Live at: http://65.2.49.110

 ## Tech Stack